quesadagranja/quesadagranja.github.io/pending-posts/2021-05-05-benfords-law-madrid.md

 ---
 layout: post
-title: "Was there fraud in 2021 Madrid regional election?"
+title: "Benford's law and the 2021 Madrid regional election"
 date: 2021-05-06
 image:
 ---
-The answer is **no**.

-Benford's law states that in many collections of numbers that occur naturally, those numbers whose leading digit is 1 will appear more frequently than numbers beginning with other digits.
-Some of these collections of numbers include
+I initially wanted to title this post "*Was the 2021 Madrid regional election fraudulent?*", but it seemed too far-fetched for a post about **Bendford's Law**.
+This law describes a phenomenon by which in many real-life collections of numbers, those numbers whose leading digit is 1 will appear more frequently than numbers beginning with other digits.
+Some examples of these collections of numbers include

 1. the number of followers of Twitter users,
 2. the number of books in US libraries,